 The 39-credit M.A. in Urban Studies addresses the critical need for effective Christian leadership in today's urban areas.
 Program concentrations include Arts in Transformation, Community Development, and Youth Leadership.
-See Master of Business Administration in Urban Econommic Development (page 68).

 General Academic Regulations

 Class Attendance

 The University expects all students to attend their scheduled classes and laboratory periods regularly.
 It is recognized that what constitutes satisfactory attendance will vary among disciplines and courses within the same subject field.
 Accordingly, at the beginning of each course, instructors will notify their students in writing via the course syllabus what constitutes satisfactory attendance in that course.